simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 Development and testing can show how the two approaches differ for different schema sizes.
 The current approach may be more efficient for larger schemas, while a fully-compiled approach may work best for smaller schemas.

 ### More Embedded Environments and Update Protocols
 Arduino is an excellent environment, but several others are popular.
 Raspberry pis, pi microcontrollers, circuit python, and rust are all possible options.
-Storage on sd cards and other media should be supported, especially to support larger configurations.
+Storage on sd cards and other media should be supported -- this can support larger configurations.

 USB is an excellent first choice for connecting to devices.
 Others are bluetooth, web servers hosted on microcontrollers, wifi, and external servers (that a microcontroller dials into).

 For interfaces, mobile is an excellent next step; an on-board touchscreen may be possible.

 The compiler and internal interfaces will need some architectural work to support multiple environments, and expressing their selection.
 Some details of the schema format and the protocol may not be portable.
-For example, bluetooth assigns one address to each field.s
+For example, bluetooth assigns one address to each field.

 ### Integration with PYES
 This project is a related idea to PYES, which creates a similar desktop development kit but with a focus on programming devices with binaries.
 All that PYES needs to integrate serial-config is an association of binaries and configurations, and a way to ask a device which binary is currently loaded.